-Join Vaginismus – A Private Pain, our support group on Facebook
+Join A Private Pain, our support group on Facebook

-Women with vaginismus, as well as male partners, will often describe attempts to have intercourse as ‘hitting a brick wall’ or as ‘I am too small.’
-With regard to gynecologic examination, women with vaginismus will tend to avoid them, or will suffer terribly through them.
+Women, and their male partners, will often describe attempts to have intercourse as ‘hitting a brick wall’ or as ‘I am too small.’
+With regard to gynecologic examination, women will tend to avoid them, or will suffer terribly through them.
 Tampon use?
-The vaginismus sufferer will settle for sanitary pads and come up with excuses as to why they are better than tampons…
+Women will settle for sanitary pads and come up with excuses as to why they are better than tampons…

-But, there is no need to suffer because treatment for vaginismus is available, and there is a cure for vaginismus!
-With the right treatment plan and in the hands of a knowledgeable, experienced clinician, vaginismus treatment should be simple, fast, and with permanent results.
+But, there is no need to suffer because treatment for vaginismus is available, and there is a cure!
+With the right treatment plan and in the hands of a knowledgeable, experienced clinician, treatment should be simple, fast, and with permanent results.